-1. Member Schools, Players, Officials, Coaches or School Personnel game suspension (which may be meted-out by the Section XI Office), censure, reprimand or other appropriate sanctions and penalties imposed for serious or continued actions of misconduct.
+1. Member Schools, Players, Officials, Coaches or School Personnel

+Member schools, school personnel, players, officials, or coaches displaying misconduct may be subject to penalties deemed appropriate by Section XI.
+These penalties may include: a one or two game suspension (which may be meted-out by the Section XI Office), censure, reprimand or other appropriate sanctions and penalties imposed for serious or continued actions of misconduct.
 Section XI will employ the procedure set forth within III (infra) to assist in determining a penalty when that penalty may exceed a two-game suspension (which may be meted-out by the Section XI Office).